unlucku/dd-Pokedex-Red/DataWrangler_README.txt

 Files Written by Me:
 --------------------
-Pokemon.java (Methods and values based on CSV file) PokemonInterface.java
+- Pokemon.java (Methods and values based on CSV file)
-PokemonReader.java
+- PokemonInterface.java (Interface to implement any type of Pokemon class)
+- PokemonReader.java (Class made to read CSV file and organize into pokemon objects)
-PokemonReaderInterface.java (Based on P1 ReaderInterface)
+- PokemonReaderInterface.java (Based on P1 ReaderInterface)

 Additional Contributions:
 -------------------------